mavnn/mavnn.github.com/source/_posts/2017-04-25-managing-mutable-state-with-computational-expressions.markdown

 the provided types API, but we'll leave the blog post at this point.

-This blog post comes with many thanks to [Andrew Cherry](http://twitter.com/kolektiv) who took some pretty mad lunch time discussions and turned them into the very real and unable [Freya](https://docs.freya.io/en/latest/) (along with a bunch of collaborators).
+This blog post comes with many thanks to [Andrew Cherry](http://twitter.com/kolektiv) who took some pretty mad lunch time discussions and turned them into the very real and usable [Freya](https://docs.freya.io/en/latest/) (along with a bunch of collaborators).
 Freya makes use of this kind of technique heavily.

 *Want to learn more about computational expressions, type providers and more?